josanabr/computernetworks/basics/README.md

 The following programs are located at *socket-utils* directory.
 There you can find some programas to show how to use the `socket` class in different scenarios.
 The following files are available:

 - **basics-01.py** This program shows the basic use of the `socket` class in particular how to get the hostname of a server where this code is run
-- **basics-02.py** This program shows how to get the IP of a server given its IP
+- **basics-02.py** This program shows how to get the IP of a server given its name
 - **basics-03.py** This program shows how to get the name of a network service given its protocol name and port number

 ## NTP Client